poorvabhole99/practice-project/tutorial/springbootBasic.md

+## Lifecycle of a Spring Boot Application

+When a Spring Boot application starts, several key events and processes occur behind the scenes to initialize and prepare the application for execution:

+1. **Main Method Execution**:
+    - The application's journey begins with the execution of the main method in your designated entry point class (typically annotated with `@SpringBootApplication`).

+2. **Spring Application Bootstrap**:
+    - Spring Boot's `SpringApplication` class takes charge, initiating the application context, which serves as the core of any Spring application.

+3. **Auto-Configuration Magic**:
+    - Spring Boot excels with its auto-configuration feature.
+It scans the classpath for dependencies included in your project and automatically configures beans (reusable components) based on these dependencies.
+For example, including `spring-boot-starter-web` may automatically configure a web server like Tomcat.

+4. **Component Scanning**:
+    - Spring Boot scans your application's package structure to discover classes annotated with `@Component` or other relevant annotations, indicating their importance to the application's functionality.

+5. **Bean Creation and Dependency Injection**:
+    - Using the information gathered from component scanning and auto-configuration, Spring Boot creates instances (beans) of these components and injects any dependencies they require, ensuring seamless interaction between components.

+6. **Environment Setup**:
+    - Spring Boot configures the application's environment, considering factors such as command line arguments and system properties, enabling your application to adapt to different deployment environments.

+7. **Application Runner/Listener Execution**:
+    - If your application implements the `ApplicationRunner` or `ApplicationListener` interfaces, Spring Boot invokes their methods at this stage.
+This allows for custom actions to be performed when the application starts.

+8. **Server Startup (if applicable)**:
+    - For web applications (those using dependencies like `spring-boot-starter-web`), Spring Boot initializes and configures a web server (e.g., Tomcat or Jetty) in the background, preparing to handle incoming HTTP requests.

+9. **Application Ready**:
+    - Once all initialization steps are completed, Spring Boot considers the application ready to serve requests.
+Your defined components and services are now operational.

+This overview provides a simplified yet comprehensive look at the sequence of events that occur when a Spring Boot application starts up, highlighting the framework's capabilities in simplifying the development and deployment of Java applications.

 ## Understanding @SpringBootApplication Annotation in Spring Boot

 The `@SpringBootApplication` annotation in Spring Boot is a convenient way to configure a Spring application.
 It combines the functionalities of three annotations: